WhatDaArchives/Sanitizer/README.md

-# BackPack
+# Sanitizr

-Basic template to create PHP packages.
+Basic sanitizer class for PHP applications.

 ## Features

-- Composer default json file
-- PHPUnit default config file
-- Default src & tests folder created
-- Default PSR-4 namespace
-- TravisCI default configuration
-- Default license (MIT)
+Sanitize an array of data to any set of rules.

+## Methods

+- All php text methods

-If you think about anything else that could be added to create a complete template for package bootstrap, feel free to submit a PR on the develop branch.
+If you think about anything else that could be added, feel free to submit a PR on the develop branch.

-## Installer
+## Install

-I also created a handy [BackPack Installer](https://github.com/WhatDaFox/BackPack-Installer), feel free to check it out!
+In progress.